-Main requirements for the volume determin ation of Fast Track CMU Fast Track Nominal Reference Power The CRM Candidate needs to provide what he expects as Nominal Reference Power for his Delivery Point(s) when they are Existing Delivery Point(s).
+Main requirements for the volume determination of Fast Track CMU Fast Track Nominal Reference Power The CRM Candidate needs to provide what he expects as Nominal Reference Power for his Delivery Point(s) when they are Existing Delivery Point(s).

 Non-representative days for Nominal Reference Power determination The CRM Candidate can indicate which days he deems non-representative on the past 13 months that will be discarded when determining a Nominal Reference Power that is not based on injection only.
 Unsheddable Margin The minimum amount of power offtake that cannot be curtailed for the Delivery Point(s) concerned.
 Derating Factor After selecting the technology of his Delivery Point(s), the CRM Candidate selects the appropriate derating factor applicable to his CMU(s).
 This derating factor represent the part of the time during which the capacity of the CRM Candidate will be expected to be contributing to Security of Supply.
-The different derating factors available for a Prequalification Process (and their values) are always published in a Ministerial Decree on March 31 of the year during which the

-Auction is taking place.
-10 As an important feature, some CMUs might be subject to energy constrains meaning that they cannot be expected to delivery their full power during every single moment of a day during the Delivery Period of the CRM.
+The different derating factors available for a Prequalification Process (and their values) are always published in a Ministerial Decree on March 31 of the year during which the Auction is taking place.
+10 be subject to energy constrains meaning that they cannot be expected to delivery their full power during every single moment of a day during the Delivery Period of the CRM.
 These CMUs must therefore select a Service Level Agreement (SLA) representing the amount of hours during which they will be expected to deliver their full capacity during the Delivery Period.
 All different SLA levels are linked to derating factors in the Ministerial Decree mentioned above.
 Opt-Out Notification In case the Capacity is going through the Fast Track Prequalification Process, it is entirely considered as a Fast Track Volume.
-More information on the classification of Opt-Out Volumes was provided earlier in the volume determination section.
+More information on the classification of Opt-